qstarsit/gopher/websockets/README.md

 ## API Client

 We will make use of a Websocket API client you can find on [GitHub](https://github.com/qstarsit/client@latest).
 Make sure you have the API client included in your project with `go get github.com/qstarsit/client@latest`.

+## Manual HTTP Connection

+Don't want to use the provided API client?
+You can find a reference to a manual implementation of the websocket connection at https://github.com/qstarsit/client/blob/main/_manual.go